How to Spot Dangerous People

 1: They are predatory listeners.

 Normal adults show empathy and demonstrate active listening skills.
-Interested in what you say but without any ill intent, they hear and respond, give a comfortable amount of eye contact, and keep the conversation flowing as a back and forth dangerous peopleexchange.
+Interested in what you say but without any ill intent, they hear and respond, give a comfortable amount of eye contact, and keep the conversation flowing as a back and forth exchange.
 Narcissists and other predators lean in.
 They avidly glean information from you.
 If you had no idea you were so fascinating, you may be talking to a dangerous person.

 Their primary objective is to find out information about you that can be exploited later.
 Their show of intense interest is to manipulate you into finding out all they can, in case it proves useful to them later.
 Real relationships develop over time.
 A predator will groom you with his or her searching questions, creating a false sense of intimacy.